RubberDuckEng/safe_wren/README.md

 * "construct" keyword, missing function declarations.

+## Future bugs
+* Push/Pop of scopes does not work with Result pattern.
+* Fn is defined twice once in code and once in wren_core.wren
+* Object/Class are not set as global variables?

 ### Leads to pursue
 * Making InputManager an Iterator, could make easier the "skip until" pattern?
 * https://docs.rs/once_cell/1.8.0/once_cell/
 * https://docs.rs/anyhow/1.0.41/anyhow/

+### wren_c bugs
+* closures/functions defined in wren_core.wren end up with a null class pointer?